Bekim Berisha: Kosovo War

-During the battle, he insisted on the re-organisation of the KLA, he demanded that the KLA should switch its strategy and launch a major offensive instead of fortressing themselves within the town of Junik.
-During May 1998, the authorities surrounded Junik from all sides and shelled it constantly with heavy artillery.
-During the relentless shelling, on 29 May 1998, his partner and closest friend, Bedri Shala was heavily wounded and taken back to the camp from the frontline.
-When Bekim got the news that Shala was dying, he went with several soldiers to the frontline and launched hit-and-run attacks against Yugoslav vehicles that had reached the southern part of Junik.
+During the battle, Berisha advocated for a reorganization of the KLA, proposing a shift in strategy towards a major offensive rather than a defensive stance in Junik.
+In May 1998, the authorities besieged the town during Battle of Junik, subjecting it to relentless shelling.
+On August 10, 1998, Shala sustained severe injuries and was taken back to the camp from the frontline.
+Upon learning of his friend's dire condition, Berisha led a group of soldiers in launching hit-and-run attacks against Yugoslav vehicles in the southern part of Junik.

-According to the surviving soldiers, Bekim Berisha was heavily touched by the death of Bedri Shala.
-Unlike in other battles, Berisha maintained no radio contact with his commanding officer, instead he and several other soldiers settled down in a small house that was located perhaps one hundred meters from the Yugoslav positions and confronted his enemy with sniper and RPG fire.
+According to surviving soldiers, Berisha was profoundly affected by Shala’s death.

-After hours of fighting, the Yugoslavs decided to call in a tank for support.
-Once it arrived, it neared the house in which Berisha and the other KLA militants were holed up in and launched a projectile that went on to tear Berisha's right arm off of his body, wounding him mortally.
+In contrast to his usual conduct in battles, he ceased radio contact with his commanding officer and, along with several soldiers, took shelter in a small house about a hundred meters from Yugoslav positions.
+From there, they engaged the enemy with sniper and RPG fire.

-Elton Zherka, Përmet Vula and Bashkim Lekaj fell on the same spot, a helpless Berisha was taken back to the KLA's makeshift headquarters in the center of Junik and died the same day as his friend Bedri Shala.
-Only days after his death, Junik fell into the hands of the Yugoslav authorities.
+After hours of intense combat, the Yugoslav forces called in a tank for support.
+The tank approached the house and fired a projectile, which severed Berisha's right arm and inflicted mortal wounds.
+Alongside him, Elton Zherka, Përmet Vula, and Bashkim Lekaj also fell.
+Berisha, severely injured, was taken to the KLA's makeshift headquarters in the center of Junik, where he succumbed to his injuries the same day as Shala.
+Shortly after their deaths, Junik fell to Yugoslav authorities.